 Cash and Cash Equivalents - Cash and Cash Equivalents includes all cash and cash equivalents to which the Company has legal title.
 Cash equivalents include short-term investments with original maturities of three months or less and interest bearing deposits.
 The Company's cash and cash equivalents are held at financial institutions and at times may exceed federally insured limits.
 The Company has not experienced any losses in such accounts.
 Under the Independent System Operator - New England (ISO-NE) Financial Assurance Policy (Policy), Unitil's subsidiaries Unitil Energy, Fitchburg and Unitil Power are required to provide assurance of their ability to satisfy their obligations to ISO-NE.
-Under this Policy, Unitil's subsidiaries provide cash deposited \$1.5 million, \$9.8 million and \$6.3 million, respectively to satisfy their ISO-NE obligations.
+Under this Policy, Unitil's subsidiaries provide cash deposits covering approximately 2-1/2 months of outstanding obligations.
+As of June 30, 2015, June 30, 2014 and December 31, 2014, the Unitil subsidiaries had deposited \$0.7 million, \$8.8 million and \$6.3 million, respectively to satisfy their ISO-NE obligations.
 In addition, Northern Utilities has cash margin deposits to satisfy requirements for its natural gas hedging program.
-As of March 31, 2015, March 31, 2014 and December 31, 2014, there was \$0, \$0.1 million and \$0, respectively, deposited for this purpose.
+As of June 30, 2015, June 30, 2014 and December 31, 2014, there was \$0.1 million, \$0 and \$0, respectively, deposited for this purpose.

 Allowance for Doubtful Accounts - The Company recognizes a provision for doubtful accounts each month based upon the Company's experience in collecting electric and gas utility service accounts receivable in prior years.
 At the end of each month, an analysis of the delinquent receivables is performed which takes into account an assumption about the cash recovery of delinquent receivables.
 The analysis also calculates the amount of written-off receivables that are recoverable through regulatory rate reconciling mechanisms.
 The Company's distribution utilities are authorized by regulators to recover the costs of their energy commodity portion of bad debts through rate mechanisms.
-Also, the electric division of Fitchburg is authorized to recover through rates past due amounts associated with hardship accounts that are protected from shut-off.
+Also, as a result of the MDPU's final rate order dated May 30, 2014, discussed below, the electric division of Fitchburg is authorized to recover through rates past due amounts associated with hardship accounts that are protected from shut-off.
 Evaluating the adequacy of the Allowance for Doubtful Accounts requires judgment about the assumptions used in the analysis, including expected fuel assistance payments from governmental authorities and the level of customers enrolling in payment plans with the Company.
-It has been the Company's experience that the assumptions it has used in evaluating the adequacy of the Allowance for Doubtful Accounts for Doubtful Accounts have proven to be reasonably accurate.

-The Allowance for Doubtful Accounts as of March 31, 2015, March 31, 2014 and December 31, 2014, which are included in Accounts Receivable, net on the accompanying unaudited consolidated balance sheets, were as follows:
+The Allowance for Doubtful Accounts as of June 30, 2015, June 30, 2014 and December 31, 2014, which are included in Accounts Receivable, net on the accompanying unaudited consolidated balance sheets, were as follows:

-(\$ millions) Mar March 31, mber 31,
+(\$ millions) June 30, Decer mber 31,

 2015 2014 2 2014

-Allowance for Doubtful Accounts \$1.9 \$2.1 \$ 1.8
+Allowance for Doubtful Accounts \$2.0 \$1.7 \$ 1.8

 Accrued Revenue - Accrued Revenue includes the current portion of Regulatory Assets and unbilled revenues.
-The following table shows the components of Accrued Revenue as of March 31, 2015, March 31, 2014 and December 31, 2014.
+The following table shows the components of Accrued Revenue as of June 30, 2015, June 30, 2014 and December 31, 2014.

-Marc March 31, mber 31,
+Jun June 30, mber 31 ,

-Accrued Revenue (\$ millions) 2015 2014 2014
+Accrued Revenue (\$ millions) 2015 2015 2014 2014

-Regulatory Assets - Current \$33.7 \$39.7 \$ 37.8
+Regulatory Assets - Current \$22.6 \$27.3 \$ 37.8

-Gas Pipeline Refund (Note 6) 22.0 -

-Unbilled Revenues 8.5 9.9 10.7
+Unbilled Revenues 6.0 6.1 10.7

-Total Accrued Revenue \$64.2 \$49.6 \$ 48.5
+Total Accrued Revenue \$28.6 \$33.4 \$ 48.5

 Exchange Gas Receivable - Northern Utilities and Fitchburg have gas exchange and storage agreements whereby natural gas purchases during the months of April through October are delivered to a third party.
 The third party delivers natural gas back to the Company during the months of November through March.
 The exchange and storage gas volumes are recorded at weighted average cost.
-The following table shows the components of Exchange Gas Receivable as of March 31, 2015, March 31, 2014 and December 31, 2014.
+The following table shows the components of Exchange Gas Receivable as of June 30, 2015, June 30, 2014 and December 31, 2014.